Coronavirus: the investment impact in seven charts

 A quick review of coal consumption at six independent power plants, shown in the chart below, underlines the drop-off in activity.
 Coal consumption is seasonally lower around the Lunar New Year, but usually begins to recover within 15 days.

 Coal consumption of six independent power plants after the Lunar New Year

 The Baltic Exchange’s Capesize Index has turned negative

 The majority of world trade is transported by ship.
 With container companies cutting back sailings to China, owing to coronavirus concerns, backlogs at Chinese ports have increased.
 Should these persist or continue to mount, total global trade, in terms of both volume and value, could fall.

 Those economies which are more exposed to trade, including the majority of Asia but also Australia and Europe, may feel the chill.
 South Korean car manufacturer Hyundai has already had to close several of its plants in South Korea due to a shortage of parts which are imported from a company in China.

-The Baltic Exchange’s Capesize Index (which covers those ships too large to pass through the and forms part of the Baltic Dry Index, a tracker of global shipping rates) turned negative for the first time ever earlier this month, as the chart above illustrates.
+The Baltic Exchange’s Capesize Index, atracker of global shipping volumes of the largest bulk container vessels, turned negative for the first time ever earlier this month, as the chart above illustrates.

 Other effects have included cruise ships in several Asian ports falling under quarantine, with passengers restricted to their cabins for 14 days.
 Those economies more reliant on tourism more broadly may be impacted, in particular those with a high dependence on visitors from China.
 We will be exploring the impact on sectors in further articles on Schroders Insights.